 Grind Size

-The French press brewing process” uses a coarse grind size, coarser than drip coffee.
+The Cafetière brewing process” uses a coarse grind size, coarser than drip coffee.
 If the grind is too fine, coffee grounds might slip through the filter into your cup.
 Your coffee will be too strong, and you might have problems plunging in.
 If the grind is too coarse the coffee could taste weak and sour.

-Sure, my advice to grind finer than you would goes against the advice of fantastic coffee houses.
+Sure, my advice to grind finer than you would goes against the advice of great coffee houses.
 All I am asking is give it a try.
 If you “love it, please come back and comment about it.
 If you hate it, come back and complain about it.

 Brewing Temperature